nericksen/xsoar-md/Converting-Powershell-Scripts-To-XDR/README.md

-# Powershell Scripts from XDR
+# Powershell Scripts Run From XDR

 XDR has a powerful ability to run Python scripts on an endpoint.
 Many users from the Windows perspective use Powershell today.